-6. What are the main sources of electricity generation in your jurisdiction?
+6. What are the main sources of electricity generation?

-According to statistics published by the Ministry of Energy and Natural Resources (MENR), in 2012, the sources of electricity generation in Turkey are:
+According to statistics published by the Electricity Generation Transmission Company (EÜAŞ), as of January 2015, the sources of electricity generation in Turkey are:

 - Other sources (3%).

-According to statistics published by the MENR, in 2012, fossil fuels constitute approximately 70% of total electricity generation in Turkey.
+According to statistics published by the EÜAŞ, in 2015, fossil fuels constitute about 70% of total electricity generation in Turkey.

 Not currently applicable.
 However, since nuclear projects are under way, this percentage will increase in the short to medium term.

-According to statistics published by the MENR, in 2012, the main renewable sources and their share in the total energy electricity generation in Turkey were:
+According to statistics published by the EÜAŞ in 2015, the main renewable sources and their share in the total energy electricity generation in Turkey were:

 Despite debates on the international stage about whether hydro is appropriately deemed to be a renewable energy resource or not, Turkish regulation accepts hydro energy as being renewable energy.
-Turkish regulation specifically includes hydro energy within the definitions of renewable energy resources (Article 4, the Licensing Regulation; Article 3, the Renewable Energy Law numbered 5346).
+Turkish regulation specifically includes hydro energy within the definitions of renewable energy resources (Article 4, the Licence Regulation; Article 3, the Renewable Energy Law No. 5346).

-7. Are there any government policies, targets or incentives in place to encourage the use of renewable energy?
+7. Are there any government policies, targets or incentives in place to encourage the use of renewable or low carbon energy?

-Entities which have a renewable energy generation licence can apply to the EMRA for a Renewable Energy Resource Certificate (RER certificate).
+Entities which have a renewable energy generation licence can apply to the Energy Market Regulatory Authority (EMRA) for a Renewable Energy Resource Certificate (RER certificate).
 The RER certificate allows the certificate holder to benefit from the RER support mechanism, including regulated fees, procedures and principles applicable to renewable energy generation.
 RER certificate holders are given the opportunity to sell their generated capacity to the RER support mechanism.

 The RER support mechanism contains certain incentives to encourage the generation and use of renewable energy:

 Purchase guarantee.
-Default electricity suppliers in an area are required to purchase a certain amount of electricity from companies participating in the RER support mechanism.
+Default electricity suppliers in an area must purchase a certain amount of electricity from companies participating in the RER support mechanism.
 Where the renewable generator chooses to sell their capacity to the RER support mechanism, a minimum price per kWh is set by regulation.
 To be eligible to receive this price, the generator must apply annually indicating that they wish to sell their capacity to the RER support mechanism.
-Generators may do this for up to ten years from when the renewable generation plant is commissioned.
-The current minimum rates are (effective until 31 December 2015):
+Generators can do this for up to ten years from when the renewable generation plant is commissioned.
+The current minimum rates are:

 - hydroelectric generation plant, US$ cent/kWh 7.3;